sathvik-spartan/The-Complete-Guide-to-Aptitude/README.md

 This study plan is designed to build a strong foundation in **Quantitative Aptitude**, **Logical Reasoning**, and **Verbal Ability** over a period of **12 weeks**.
 It is suitable for campus placements, competitive examinations, and aptitude-based interviews.

-The objective is to develop conceptual understanding, improve problem-solving speed, and achieve consistent accuracy through structured practice and periodic revision.

 ---

 # Daily Study Schedule